Toposa people: Culture

 There is no clear political organization among the Toposa, although respect is paid to elders, chiefs and wise men.

-Most decisions about the clan or community are made in meetings attended only by the men, traditionally held in the dark hours before the dawn.
+Most decisions about the clan or community are made in meetings attended only by the men, traditionally held in the dark hours before dawn.

 Matters of war and peace are decided by the sections councils of the elders, and the elders have sacral power over rain and drought.

 Captain King, a soldier of the Anglo-Egyptian Condominium who conquered the Toposa and ruled them for sixteen years, wrote: "There seems no doubt that prior to the advent of the Abyssinians even the idea of 'the Chief' was entirely unknown to the Topotha; the affairs of section and nation were regulated by the leaders of the ruling class, next but one above the warrior class...
 Gifted individuals such as Tuliabong or Lotukol, himself an elder, might by their force of character or prowess come to exercise unusual sway; but this was purely personal and there was no concept of it passing on his death to his son".

 The Toposa believe in a supreme being and in ancestral spirits, who may assist in overcoming problems such as drought or epidemics of disease among their herds.

 They believe that men originally lived with "Nakwuge" in the sky, but many slid down a rope to earth.
 The rope then broke, separating them from heaven.

 As of 2000, perhaps 5% of the population could read.

 The Toposa culture is orally transmitted through songs, dance, music, poems and folklore.

 The Roman Catholic Diocese of Torit has been actively proselytizing among the Toposa, with some success.